-- 1. Launch your Web browser. - Enter the printer's IP address in the browser Address field.
-For details, see Finding the Printer's IP Address on page 14. - 3.
+- 1. Launch a Web browser from your computer. - 2.
+Enter the printer IP address in the browser Address field.
+For details, see Finding the Printer IP Address on page 17. - 3.
 Click the Properties tab. - 4.
 For selecting SSL: - a.
 On the left navigation pane, expand the Security folder, then select HTTPS. - b.
 If prompted, enter your Admin or Key User name and password. - c.
 On the HTTPS page, in the Use SSL field of the Configure HTTPS box, select To Secure Pages and Passwords.

 - 5. Restrict access to the CentreWare IS SNMP and SSL pages: - a.
 On the Properties tab, select Security. - b.
 On the left navigation pane, select Administrative Security Settings. - c.
 If prompted, enter your Admin or Key User name and password. - d.
-On the Administrative Security Settings page under Feature Authorization, clear the View Configuration Web Pages and Modify Configuration Web Pages check boxes for users who should not have access to these pages. - 6.
+On the Administrative Security Settings page under Feature Authorization, clear the View Configuration Web Pages check box for users as necessary.
+Clear the Modify Configuration Web Pages check box for users as necessary. - 6.
 Configure SNMP v3 by setting up the SNMP Administrative and Key User accounts: - a.
 Select the Protocols folder on the left navigation pane and then select SNMP. - b.
 If prompted, enter your Admin or Key User name and password. - c.
 On the SNMP Configuration page, click the Configure SNMP v3 button and set up the SNMP Administrative account.
-For more information, see Configuring SNMP v3 on page 55, or click the Help button in the CentreWare IS Online Help.
+For more information, see Configuring SNMP v3 on page 79, or click the Help button in the CentreWare IS Online Help.